Coderdotnew/intro_web_apps_dgm/01_class/01_ruby_basics/README.md

   from /Users/coderdotnew/.rvm/rubies/ruby-2.2.0/bin/irb:11:in `<main>'
 ```

-AHHHH AN ERROR :confounded:  Kidding, we love errors.
+AHHHH AN ERROR.
+Kidding, we love errors.
 Let's check it out.
   - If we break down this error it tells us *what* we did wrong and *where* this incorrect code can be found.
   - According to the message, there is an uninitialized constant called `Hello` and it is on line `1`
   - Two things to note: